SpellholdStudios/Region_of_Terror/README.md

 - Renamed variable name conflicted with variable from Umar Hills (based on Roxanne's version).
 - Fixed stringrefs of Westchar store's drinks (based on Roxanne's version).
 - Fixed Bremen Villager conversation logic (based on Roxanne's version).
+- Reduced wait time to 2 hours for Tresham in "Escaped Prisoner" quest (based on Roxanne's version).

 ##